 - Protective pastesiMedicated pastes used to cover ulcers and prevent irritation from food, drinks and saliva that cover the ulcer

-Only use these medications after consulting with your doctor to ensure they are safe to use during pregnancy.
+Use these medications only after consulting with your doctor to ensure they are safe to use during pregnancy.
+Furthermore, consult a nutritionist who can provide personalized advice on dietary adjustments that may alleviate symptoms and enhance overall oral health during pregnancy.

 Preventing Tongue Sores During Pregnancy